BigThunderSR/ha-legacy-gsm-sms/README.md

 ## Requirements

-- A supported GSM modem (tested with Huawei and SIM800/SIM900 based modems)
+- A GSM modem with AT command support (tested with SimTech SIM7600 series)
 - Python-gammu package (automatically installed as a dependency)
 - SIM card with SMS capabilities